KevinMarquette/kevinmarquette.github.io/_draft/powershell-hashtable-everything-you-wanted-to-know-about.md

     Kevin                          {age, city}
     Alex                           {age, city}

-My goto command for looking at these things is `ConvertTo-JSON` because it is very clean and I have used JSON on other things.
+My goto command for looking at these things is `ConvertTo-JSON` because it is very clean and I frequently use JSON on other things.

     PS:\> $people | ConvertTo-JSON
     {